microsoft/edge-devtools-network-console/packages/devtools-network-console/src/host/host-protocol.md

-# VSCode Host message definitions
+# Host message definitions

-This document contains a loose set of message definitions between the front-end and the VSCode host.
+This document contains a loose set of message definitions between the front-end and the host.
 This maps to the `vscode-host.ts` module.

 ## RPC Protocol